- Books, Literature, and Writing»

-For twenty years she’s given shade
+For thirty years she’s given shade

 Beneath her limbs our plans were made.

-Her name now known.
-Her leaves a crown.
+Her name now known, her leaves a crown

-Would be a shame to cut her down.
+It seems a shame to cut her down.

 Do you know the names of the trees in your yard or neighborhood?